Version 1.0 · in production since 2026-04-16

 before they run.

 A drop-in runtime governor for autonomous AI systems.
-Gates every action — trade, tool call, email, API hit — and halts the system the moment behavior degrades.
+Gates every action your agent takes: trades, tool calls, emails, API hits.
+Halts the system the moment behavior degrades.
 Framework-agnostic.
 1.7 µs overhead.

 1.7 µs